Zygodon/meadowsGA/README.md

 # meadowsGA
-Attempt to use GA to explore correlated clusters of plants
+Attempt to use GA to explore correlated clusters of plants.